 Over the last three years, there have been three landmark cases of dominance in the telecom sector in the EU targeting practices undertaken by telecom equipment suppliers : the Huawei/ZTE CJEU judgment in 2015, plus the Intel and Qualcomm decisions sanctioning exclusionary rebates.
 Given the significance of such cases both in terms of substantial assessment and political stance, these will be the focus of the present contribution.

-Fayrouze Masmi Dazi is a Partner at Frieh Associés.
+Fayrouze Masmi-Dazi is the founding Partner of Dazi Avocats and a Non-Governmental Advisor to the French Competition Authority at International Competition Network (ICN).
+Before that, she used to be a Partner at Frieh Associés.
 Fayrouze’s main speciality covers French and EU competition law including mergers, State aid and antitrust.
-She notably worked in high ranked law firms both in Paris and Brussels, and worked on collective redress and alternative dispute resolution at the European Commission.
+She notably worked in high-ranked law firms in Paris and Brussels, and on collective redress and alternative dispute resolution at the European Commission.
 She regularly advises and represents clients before national and European Courts and authorities in the energy sector, financial, insurance and IT services.

 In its decision dated 8 November 2016, the French Competition Authority (FCA) describes with much detail its appraisal of a gun jumping infringement.
 Among the many lessons arising from such decision, one is clearly for future redactors of corporate documentation, another is for top management (...)